Feature: as automobiles turn up the heat, performance adhesives shine

-How converters can grow their business with automotive heat shielding tapes
+How converters can grow their business with automotive heat shielding tapes.

 You know the saying: “They don’t make ‘em like they used to.”
 That is certainly the case with automotive design.
 Today’s cars are lighter and more efficient.
 Their powertrains are becoming electrified and increasingly computerized.
 They’re designed to be driven longer and harder than ever before.